 Sometimes you’re on a long trip or in a car for a long time.
 Or you lose power and cannot properly adhere to the storing guidelines that your milk requires.
 In such cases, we can’t keep breast milk at the right temperature for more than a few hours.

 According to any medical professional, this milk that has not been appropriately stored needs to be disposed of.
 This doesn’t mean you have to dump it.
 You can still use it for milk baths, milk jewelry, homemade soap, or lotion.
 However, you cannot and should not feed it to your baby.

 Using the correct containers to store your milk is very important.
 It would be best to have an airtight seal on the bag that you are keeping the milk in.
 Your best bet is to purchase bags to store your milk specific for breast milk pumping and storage.

 Note the times you are pulling milk from the freezer, the time you pumped, or the amount of time a bottle of milk has stayed out at room temperature.
 Stick to the rules regarding time limits.

 3. Don’t Thaw More than You Need

-No one wants to dump breast milk.
+No one wants to dump expressed milk.
 Pumping takes time and energy, and it can be hard work.
 Don’t thaw or prepare more milk than what you will realistically need for your baby at any given time.
 It may seem like a hassle, but thawing milk and warming it as required will waste far less milk due to spoilage than having to dump excess milk that was not consumed.